Lung Cancer Treatment

 - Three-dimensional conformal radiation therapy (3D-CRT)

 The negative side of traditional chemotherapy is that it cannot target cancer cells specifically.
 In most cases, it is administered systemically and so attacks the entire body, potentially weakening the individual who is simply trying to treat their cancer.
 This is where immunotherapy can help and.
 Immunotherapy boosts the body’s natural immune system to help fight cancer.
 Also, this helps patients who may not be as receptive to more aggressive treatments (such as surgery) and helps them fight their cancer in a way that is less harmful to the body.

 Aside from angiogenesis inhibitors, there are other medications in targeted therapy that target mutations in the epidermal growth factor receptor (EGFR).
 EGFR is responsible for cell activity, including growing and dividing.
 In people with NSCLC, the cancerous cells can have too much EGFR, which will, in turn, cause them to grow much faster than healthy cells in the body.
 Medications that inhibit cells with too much EGFR do so by looking for mutations in that gene.
 These medications include:

 Radiofrequency ablation (RFA) can be used either in a curative or palliative way.
 RFA is especially useful for individuals who may need to avoid aggressive surgery.
 For the procedure, surgeons, guided by a CT scan, will insert a needle-like probe through the skin and into the tip of the tumor.
 Then, an electric current is used to heat the probe and the tumor, destroying the cancerous cells.

-While the above forms of treatment are primarily used as curative therapies, there are times when oncologists and surgeons use them as palliative care.
+While the above forms of lung cancer treatment are primarily used as curative therapies, there are times when oncologists and surgeons use them as palliative care.
 Palliative care is any treatment that is used to relieve symptoms of lung cancer or side effects of its treatment.
 This can mean using radiation to shrink tumors that may be causing discomfort or even surgery to alleviate the pain of complications like pleural effusion.

 Clinical trials are special rounds of medication and combination therapies that have yet to be approved by the FDA and, sometimes, not yet tested on humans.
 While these lung cancer treatments can have promising results, not everyone may qualify.
-Before looking for a clinical trial, a person with lung cancer needs to consult their oncologist to see if clinical trials are right for their prognosis.
+Before looking for a clinical trial, a person with lung cancer must consult their oncologist to see if clinical trials suit their prognosis.
 If an oncologist approves it, the individual will go through an interview process to learn if they are the right fit for the trial.
 Factors that can determine if someone is a right fit for a trial can include:

 - Family history